 I’d since managed and coordinated events such ranging from grand openings and product launches to hospitality events, meetings and conferences for 100 – 2,000 attendees in Singapore, Hong Kong, Taiwan, Vietnam, Melbourne, Gold Coast, Shanghai and Beijing.
 I worked with budgets, timelines and vendors to create the best events.

 My past clients include companies listed in Fortune 500 such as luxury car brands, large multinational technology and software companies, medical technology companies and pharmaceutical companies; just to name a few.

 THEN I turned 30, realizing that my love for events wasn’t there anymore when I no longer feel a rush of adrenaline when I was assigned a new project.
 Every day was just another day of churning out numbers on quotations and proposals without any brand-new ideas.
 The management in the company wasn’t the greatest bunch of people to learn from or work with.
 I couldn’t stand going into the office and it was depressing.

 My boyfriend saw all of that, we sat down to talk about what I was going through and what my next steps should be.
 The first idea was that I should come out on my own to be a freelancer because perhaps the management was the factor that made me so unhappy but even then I didn’t feel like it was something that I wanted to do.
 We then decided that I should learn something new full-time, something I’ve always had an interest in; programming.
 It was something we then discussed about for a couple of months before I eventually resigned.
 We talked about the prospects of it and of course, the financial implications that comes along with the loss of stable income.

 I must say I’m extremely fortunate to have highly supportive parents and boyfriend to help me through this phase.

-So here I am, on a self-learning journey to become a professional programmer.
+So here I am, on a journey to becoming a professional programmer.